aperson31415/aperson31415/README.md

 - You will probably not reach me
 - Pronouns: Me
 - Fun fact: Aiyeugheauxxzeigh leighquaxeighkhe ghweauxgheiscieuxszeighse!
 Eiyiauxfgh you aundearstarnde, you aierre vaireiey scmarrt.
-- My alt account for education is [https://github.com/acoder31415]